 8. How and when does AREZZO&CO disclose its information?

 All the material facts, earnings results and others Notice to the Market are disclosed simultaneously on CVM/BM&FBovespa and on AREZZO&CO’s Investor Relations website (http://www.arezzoco.com.br/EN/).
-The information can also be received by email.
-To enjoy our mailing list click here.
+The information can also be received by email, through registration on website.

 The financial statements are published annually on the newspapers Diário Oficial de Minas Gerais (MG) and Jornal Hoje em Dia (MG).
 Quarterly financial statements, press releases, presentations, material facts and notices to shareholders are available in the investor relations website (http://www.arezzoco.com.br).
 Other information about the Company also may be obtained on BM&FBOVESPA’s website (www.bmfbovespa.com.br) and at the Securities and Exchange Commission of Brazil – CVM (www.cvm.gov.br).

 9. How to contact AREZZO&CO Investors Relations Department?

 - Av.
 Engenheiro Carlos Berrini, 105, 3rd floor

 - Itaim Bibi – São Paulo – SP – CEP: 04571-010